Yemen Humanitarian Crisis

 Anas is a 12-year-old Yemeni Child.

-He lost his father during Yemen civil war
+He lost his father during the Yemen civil war

 Anas is the only breadwinner in the family.